WWE Raw preview: Three men's Money in the Bank qualifiers - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-WWE has announced the following matches for Monday’s WWE Raw television show.
+WWE has announced the following matches for tonight’s WWE Raw television show.

 -Rey Mysterio vs. Murphy in a Men’s Money in the Bank qualifying match.